cssu/first-year-guide/README.md

 This means that you must plan your course load accordingly.
 If your following a typical 5 credit per year full-time course load you would split that as 2.5 credits per term.
 That is 5 half-year courses per term.
 (Full Year courses such as MAT137/MAT157 take a half credit per term) CSC110 would take 2 of those 5 spots leaving 3 electives (1 which would be taken up by MAT137/MAT157).
 In the spring semester 1 spot is taken by CSC111 and 1 by the math course leaving 3 electives.
 Below is a sample look at a timetable that summarizes this.

 ![Sample Timetable](timetable.png)

+#### Course Planning Tools/Things to know

+There are a lot of areas in CS and a lot of courses that range from theory to networking to graphics and everything in between.
+[Courseography](https://courseography.cdf.toronto.edu/graph) is an open-source project started by Prof. David Liu that charts out all the CS courses and program areas with their prerequisites.
+You could look at what upper year courses interest you and take their necessary prerequisites.
+Note that the course offerings have not been updated to reflect the new courses for 2020 school year (as of publishing) and as always the [calendar](https://fas.calendar.utoronto.ca/section/Computer-Science) is the place for the most up to date and official information.

+##### Whats a Focus?

+Focuses are available for students in the specialist (for designation).
+Major students use these as a guide for seeing what area's exist and relevant courses that relate to certain areas.
+They are not mandatory and can be added at any time as long as your in the specialist and have taken the required courses.

+##### Breath Courses

+To get your degree at UofT on top of completing 20 Credits, a Specialist or 2 Majors, or 1 Major + 2 Minors, you must complete Breath Requirements:

+The Breadth Requirement can be completed in one of two ways: (a) at least 1.0 credit in each of 4 of the 5 categories below, or (b) at least 1.0 credit in each of any 3 of the 5 categories, and at least 0.5 credit in each of the other 2 categories.
+1. Creative and Cultural Representations
+2. Thought, Belief, and Behaviour
+3. Society and Its Institutions
+4. Living Things and Their Environment
+5. The Physical and Mathematical Universes

+The good news is that Category 5 is automatically covered by your mandatory CS courses.
+The other categories encourages you to explore other fields and areas of interest.
+First Year is a great time to explore with other fields but especially useful due to First Year Seminars.

+These seminars are small group courses that focus on specific topics and interests.
+You can find a full list [here](https://fas.calendar.utoronto.ca/section/First-Year-Foundations).
+But here are some of the courses that jumped out to me (Note I haven't taken any of these so don't take it as a endorsement, find one that fits your interests).

+- WDW153H1 - Popular Culture Today I: Issues and Perspectives and  WDW154H1 - Popular Culture Today II: Special Topics
+- WDW196H1 - From Rayguns to Light Sabers: Science Fiction in Contemporary Culture
+- VIC112H1 - Puzzles, Discovery and the Human Imagination
+- SMC198H1 - How to Study Video Games
+- NEW103H1 - Digital Technology and Society
+- CSC197H1 - What, Who, How: Privacy in the Age of Big Data Collection

+Who knows from taking a course outside your field you might find something that interests you enough for further study.

 ## Course Tips